raetha/wyzesense2mqtt/readme.md

 9. Pair sensors following [instructions below](#pairing-a-sensor).
 You do NOT need to re-pair sensors that were already paired, they should be found automatically on start and added to the config file with default values, but the sensor version will be unknown and the class will default to opening, I.E. a contact sensor.

 ## Config Files
 The gateway uses three config files located in the config directory.
-Samples of each are below and in the repository.
+Examples of each are below and in the repository.

 ### config.yaml
 This is the main configuration file.
 Aside from MQTT host, username, and password, the defaults should work for most people.
+This will be created automatically if ENV values are supplied and does not need to be created in advance.
 ```yaml
 mqtt_host: <host>
 mqtt_port: 1883